commoncrawl/cc-pyspark/README.md

 ### Running in Spark cluster over large amounts of data

-As the Common Crawl dataset lives in the Amazon Public Datasets program, you can access and process it on Amazon AWS without incurring any transfer costs.
+As the Common Crawl dataset lives in the Amazon Public Datasets program, you can access and process it on Amazon AWS (in the us-east-1 [AWS region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions)) without incurring any transfer costs.
 The only cost that you incur is the cost of the machines running your Spark cluster.

 1. spinning up the Spark cluster: [AWS EMR](https://aws.amazon.com/documentation/emr/) contains a ready-to-use Spark installation but you'll find multiple descriptions on the web how to deploy Spark on a cheap cluster of AWS spot instances.
 See also [launching Spark on a cluster](https://spark.apache.org/docs/latest/#launching-on-a-cluster).